 It pulls me in and immerses me so I lose all perception of space and time.
 So might even say it forms corruption from the dark side of my psyche………too far?
 Sorry!

 Fast forward to 20th December 2011 and the release of Star Wars: The Old Republic, a date I had been waiting for since the announcement of the game and possibly the longest 3 years of my life.
-Upon release I knew there was only going to be a PC version of the game available, begrudgingly I had to install a Boot Camp partition on to my Mac due to there being no announcement about a native Mac version of the game coming.
+Upon release, I knew it had the potential to easily take a spot among the top MMORPGs on Mac, but with only a Windows version available, begrudgingly I had to install a Boot Camp partition on to my Mac due to there being no announcement about a native Mac version of the game coming.

 During an interview in early January 2012 Ray Muzyka and Greg Zeschuk said:

 We know there’s a big Mac audience of BioWare fans … we know that’s an important and large audience.
 And we want to serve that audience.

 At the time no definite timescale was given for a release of a Mac port but they did add:

 That’s definitely one of the things we’re looking at next.
 We want to get this launch under our belt and everything stabilized and happy, and then we’ll look at other platforms, and that’s obviously one of the first ones.

 Since this interview, both Ray Muzyka and Greg Zeschuk have left BioWare and seemingly all hope of Star Wars The Old Republic on Mac is gone too.
 After this interview, a quote or official statement from anyone at BioWare or EA on this matter is none existent.
 Which is strange really since considering the turbulent times the game has faced since its release.
 Going from a monthly subscription model to free to play in just less than 12 months must have been a massive slap in the face to both the developer and publisher.